Growth Investing Strategies

 Investing globally broadens an investor’s opportunity set—you’re active in the mature economies of North America and Europe, as well as emerging ones such as China, India, and other markets where rapid economic expansion or groundbreaking innovation is underway.

-Certain sectors are known for cyclical growth and are heavily dependent on economic activity, whereas other sectors are less susceptible to a potential slowdown.
-Portfolios with broad sector diversification are well suited for full-cycle performance.
+Certain sectors exhibit cyclical growth and depend heavily on economic activity, whereas other sectors are less susceptible to a potential slowdown.
+Broad sector diversification has shown itself to be a proven strategy well suited for full-cycle performance.

 Most retail investors are limited to public market securities, where unpredictable investor sentiment heavily influences performance.
-On the other hand, investing in various alternatives, such as private credit, real estate, infrastructure, and private equity, can offer attractive returns and portfolio stability during public market volatility.
+On the other hand, investing in various alternatives, such as private credit, real estate, infrastructure, and private equity, can offer attractive returns and resilience during public market volatility.

 The issue is that these sophisticated products are often reserved for institutional investors, and not many people can access them—thanks to our scale and reputation, Bellwether clients can.